-Standard bank facilities: Include debit/credit cards, standing orders, money transfers, personal loans, vehicle loans and mortgages on current and savings accounts (including joint accounts).
-Accounts offering longer terms, higher interest and the option to save in US dollars, pounds sterling and Euros are also available.
-Check with individual banks for their fees and account charges.
+Standard bank facilities: Debit/credit cards, standing orders, money transfers, personal loans, vehicle loans, and mortgages on current and savings accounts (including joint accounts).
+Some accounts offer longer terms, higher interest and the option to save in USD, GBP and Euros.

-24/7 telephone and Internet banking services offer additional options and are easy to arrange.
+24/7 telephone and Internet banking services offer additional options, and most banks have an app, allowing for bill payments and account enquiries.
 With mobile banking services a customer relations officer will visit you at home or work to assist with banking requirements.
 Most banks also offer premium banking services.

-– A valid residence card or work visa.
-A worker’s dependants (eg spouse and family) can open a savings account with his permission as he is, in effect, their sponsor.
+• A valid residence card or work visa.
+A worker’s dependants (eg spouse and family) can open an account but may require his permission as he is their sponsor (check with the individual bank).

-– For a current account, a letter from your employer or sponsor confirming your monthly salary in Qatari Riyals.
-This letter must carry the company’s official stamp.
-You will most likely have to transfer your salary to the new account – check full requirements with the individual bank.
+• For current accounts, a letter from the employer/sponsor confirming the monthly salary in Qatari Riyals, with the company’s official stamp.
+You may have to transfer your salary to the new account but check with the individual bank.

-Take copies of these documents, and take identity photographs.
+• Take copies of these documents, along with identity photographs.
 Ask for photocopies of any documents signed.

 Cheques: A chequebook can be issued with a current account.
 They are not widely accepted for instant payment – these are made with cash or cards.
 Post‑dated cheques are commonly used for house rental payments.
 The onus of responsibility is on the banks not to encash cheques before the designated date.
 Issuing a cheque without the necessary funds in your account is a serious criminal offence and the bank or creditor may notify the police, leading to possible prosecution.